 The Audi Q7 features the crisp, sharp lines that define the Audi range applied to a full-size SUV.
-A gorgeous and spacious interior, complete with six Isofix points, makes this safe, comfy cruiser a great family car choice.
+The gorgeous and spacious interior in the Q7, complete with six Isofix points, makes this safe, comfy cruiser a great family car choice.

 The Bentley Bentayga is available with third-row seating as an optional extra.
 When equipped with the 6.0-litre W12 engine, it’s not just the most expensive seven-seater money can buy, but the fastest, too.
 Few owners will hit its 187mph top speed, but it’s a great bragging right at the country club.

 The BMW 2 Series Gran Tourer marks BMW’s first attempt at a seven-seat MPV.
 True to the rest of the BMW range, it’s more fun to drive than almost all the closest competition and has just enough space to seat seven in relative comfort.

 The BMW X5 proves big 4x4s needn’t feel stodgy to drive on the road with stable handling, a smooth ride and a great range of powerful engines.
 It seats five in comfort or seven at a pinch – rearmost passengers will be hoping their journey will be short.

 The Citroen Grand C4 Picasso’s futuristic design proves people carriers can be practical and eye catching.
 It has substance to back up the style, too – the C4 Picasso’s cabin is spacious with three individual seats on the middle row and plenty of cubby holes.

 The Fiat 500L MPW takes the cute retro style of the iconic 500 city car and applies it to a more substantial seven seater.
 Being based on a compact platform, interior space isn’t as vast as some other on this list, but its small external size makes it comparatively easy to manoeuvre.